themetalfleece/eldritchain/docs/UTC_DAY_SYSTEM.md

 ## How It Works

-Eldrichain uses **UTC calendar days** instead of a 24-hour cooldown.
+Eldritchain uses **UTC calendar days** instead of a 24-hour cooldown.

 ### Traditional 24-Hour Cooldown ❌